AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 ## Names and ports

-* `axoniq.axonserver.name` - the unique node name of the AxonServer node is taken from the hostname of the server.
+* `axoniq.axonserver.name` - the unique node name of the Axon Server node is taken from the hostname of the server.
-* `axoniq.axonserver.hostname` - the hostname of the AxonServer node, as returned to clients, is taken from the hostname of the server.
+* `axoniq.axonserver.hostname` - the hostname of the Axon Server node, as returned to clients, is taken from the hostname of the server.
 * `axoniq.axonserver.port` - the gRPC port for clients to connect is set to 8124 by default
 * `server.port` - the HTTP port for REST clients to connect is set to 8024 by default

 ## Database

-By default each AxonServer node will create its own H2 database in a file axonserver-controldb in the working directory.
+By default each Axon Server node will create its own H2 database in a file axonserver-controldb in the working directory.
 To change this, set the property:

 * `axoniq.axonserver.controldb-path`: Path to controlDB